From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 Location: Half Moon Bay, CA

-Signature yellow flower fields in Haft Moon Bay in northern California can bloom well into the fall months.
+The signature yellow flower fields in Haft Moon Bay in Northern California can bloom well into the fall months.
 The tall plants reach their massive heads to the sky, simultaneously warming already cooler days with their bright colors.

 The Best Places to Find Sunflower Fields in Half Moon Bay, California